 At the end of the sixties and beginning of the seventies, the USM was headed by Presidents Wilheim Feick (1968-1969), Jaime Chiang Acosta (1969-1972) and Domingo Santa María Santa Cruz (1972-1973).
 As of 1973, the University had designated maximum authorities: Juan Naylor Wieber (1973-1977) Ismael Huerta Díaz (1977-1984) and Arturo Niño de Zepeda Schele (1984-1989)

-With the return to democratic life in our country, the University placed in the leadership of Gustavo Chiang Acosta (1989-1993), Adolfo Arata Andreani (1993-2007), Giovanni Pesce Santana (2001-2005), José Rodríguez Pérez (2005-2014) and Darcy Fuenzalida O’Shee (2014-present) the challenges of continuous growth, which has allowed the USM to continue consolidating itself as one of the most important universities in the country and in Latin America.
+With the return to democratic life in our country, the University placed in the leadership of Gustavo Chiang Acosta (1989-1993), Adolfo Arata Andreani (1993-2007), Giovanni Pesce Santana (2001-2005), José Rodríguez Pérez (2005-2014), Darcy Fuenzalida O’Shee (2014-2022) and Juan Yuz Eissmann (2022 – present) the challenges of continuous growth, which has allowed the USM to continue consolidating itself as one of the most important universities in the country and in Latin America.

-It should be noted that throughout its history the USM has been headed by six Presidents who were formed by the University: Carlos Cerutti Gardeazábal, Jaime Chiang Acosta, Gustavo Chiang Acosta, Adolfo Arata Andreani, José Rodríguez Pérez and Darcy Fuenzalida O’Shee.
+It should be noted that throughout its history the USM has been headed by seven Presidents who were formed by the University: Carlos Cerutti Gardeazábal, Jaime Chiang Acosta, Gustavo Chiang Acosta, Adolfo Arata Andreani, José Rodríguez Pérez, Darcy Fuenzalida O’Shee and Juan Yuz Eissmann.